erolledph/ecom/role-users.md

 ### Additional Features (beyond Standard User):

 #### 📦 Product Management
-- **Product Limit**: A premium user can have an unlimited number of products in their store.
+- **Product Limit**: A premium user can have an unlimited number of products in their store
 - **Bulk Operations**: Import hundreds of products at once using CSV files with validation
 - **Batch Processing**: Efficient handling of large product catalogs